MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/tax-difference-registers.md

 ---
     title: Tax Difference Registers
     description: You can view posted tax difference transactions with all the income or expense codes in the tax difference registers.
-To open the form, in the **Tax Accounting** menu, click **History**, and then click **Tax Difference Registers**.
+To open the form, in the **Tax Accounting** menu, choose **History**, and then choose **Tax Difference Registers**.

     documentationcenter: ''
     author: SorenGP